ogait001/academic-profile/_posts/2026-05-10-alpha-and-omega.md

 ---

 ## IX.
-The Geometry of Anything That Endures
+The Geometry of anything that endures

 The series that began with a question about time ends with a claim about the cosmos.